-Development in the Parish will be guided by the Policies set out in this NDP and informed by the Character Appraisal and Design Code (see Appendix D) prepared by Bluestone Planning during the latter part of 2021 for the NDP team.
-This work reviewed the Parish as a whole and the settlements of Over Wallop Village, Palestine and Kentsboro in particular.
+Commented [H572]: This is more akin to supporting text rather than a policy and repeats policies COM7, 8 and 9.
+The policy should therefore be deleted whole and the settlements of Over Wallop Village, Palestine and Kentsboro in particular.
 The appraisal highlights the characteristics of each settlement and the surrounding countryside.
 It also provides detailed assessment of the built environment of each settlement and associated Conservation Areas.
 From these assessments settlement-specific Design Codes have been developed.